About Cascade Church

-Safe to Be and Safe to Grow.
+We exist to create space that is both Safe to Be and Safe to Grow.

-Our vision as a church is rooted in the belief that all people should be given safe space to be.
 When Jesus called his disciples it wasn’t linked to performance, resume or ethical excellence.
 They were enough the day they were called to come follow Jesus.
-This kind of acceptance created the environment we believe is necessary for people to have safety to grow into who God created and is calling them to be.
-This is what we strive to create as a church.
+This kind of acceptance created the environment we believe is necessary for people to grow into who God is inviting them to be.
+This is what we strive for as a church.

 Church Doctrine